claceio/docs/content/about/_index.md

 description: "Securely develop and deploy internal applications"
 ---

-Clace is an open-source project (Apache-2.0 Licensed) aimed at enabling a simple and secure approach to develop and deploy internal applications.
+Clace is an open-source project (Apache-2.0 Licensed) aimed at enabling a simple and secure approach to develop and deploy internal web applications.

 ### Goal
 The goal of this project is to make it easy for individuals and teams to develop and manage lightweight full stack applications in a secure manner.
 The applications can have an auto generated form interface or a fully customizable UI.
 The platform should provide easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials.